electronic music

 performance, this time without tape echo.
 Using almost every available

 of which was under keyboard control.
-Some I played directly, while others
+Some I played directly, while

-used random voltage generators or sequencers to create strings of events
+used random voltage generators or sequencers to create strings of

 that I could start and stop as needed.
-The title is a term that describes
+The title is a term that

 a possible future state of the universe in which all energy potentials